moorekevin/dtu-02476-mlops-project/reports/README.md

 - Students s234061 and s233022 worked together on the unit tests
 - Students s204684 and s204462 worked together on the initial data, model and training code
 - However all members contributed to code equally and helped each other through Zoom meetings.
 - We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.
+We also used chatgpt for grammar fixes.